ClickHouse/ClickHouse/docs/en/sql-reference/data-types/special-data-types/interval.md

 └─────────────────────┴────────────────────────────────────────────────────────────────────┘
 ```

-And to compare values with different intevals:
+And to compare values with different intervals:

 ``` sql
 SELECT toIntervalMicrosecond(3600000000) = toIntervalHour(1);